pmq20/node-packer/node/doc/api/stream.md

 implemented by child classes, and called by the internal `Writable` class methods only.

-The `callback` method must be called to signal either that the write completed successfully or failed with an error.
+The `callback` function must be called synchronously inside of `writable._write()` or asynchronously (i.e. different tick) to signal either that the write completed successfully or failed with an error.
 The first argument passed to the `callback` must be the `Error` object if the call failed or `null` if the write succeeded.

 All calls to `writable.write()` that occur between the time `writable._write()` is called and the `callback` is called will cause the written data to be